avishek-sen-gupta/cobol-rekt/README.md

 Some reverse engineering are listed below.
 Descriptions of the capabilities which support these use cases are provided in later sections.

-- The parse Tree can be fed to a Graph DB for consumption by an LLM through agents to answer questions about the codebase
+- The Parse Tree can be fed to a Graph DB for consumption by an LLM through agents to answer questions about the codebase
 - Static analysis of the parse tree to reveal important operations (database operations, variable dependencies)
 - The interpreter can be used to trace flows to experiment with different conditions
 - Trace variable impact analysis (Which variables are affected by which in a particular run)